 DJCAD graduate wins third prize at the prestigious Scottish Portrait Awards

-Congratulations to one of our recent graduates, Li Huang, who was awarded with third prize at the prestigious Scottish Portrait Awards, which were held in Edinburgh last month.
+Li Huang was awarded with third prize at the prestigious Scottish Portrait Awards, which were held in Edinburgh last month.

 Li, who studied both an undergraduate degree in Fine Art and a Masters degree in Art & Humanities at Duncan of Jordanstone College of Art & Design, won the award for his painting of his mother, Kinship.

 Created using oil on canvas, the work was painted both from life and from a variety of photographs Li took when he returned to China and stayed with his mother for several weeks over the summer in 2018, following his graduation with first class honours in Fine Art last year.

 He told us, “I spent the whole summer with my mother after I finished my undergraduate degree at Duncan of Jordanstone.
 We spent a lot of time talking about my father, who sadly has passed away.
 She was happy I got a first class in my degree, but my father is no longer with us so it was quite a complicated time.
 She wishes my father was still alive, because he would be proud.”

 Li took a number of photographs over the summer and began working on three oil on canvas portraits of her when he was back in the UK.
 “I used the photographs as a reference, but I would also telephone my mother regularly to try and capture what she said to me.
 The painting isn’t completely from life but it’s not completely from the photography either, as it was shaped by the constant contact with her.”

 “I really wanted to show her tenacious personality in the painting, which I think I’ve done.”

 In regards to the Scottish Portrait Awards ceremony itself, which was held at the Scottish Arts Club on November 13, Li told us, “It was great.
 It was a huge surprise for me and it was also a great experience to be able speak to the other artists on the night.”